Concussion: Diagnosis

 Head trauma recipients are initially assessed to exclude a more severe emergency such as an intracranial hemorrhage or other serious head or neck injuries.
-This includes the "ABCs" (airway, breathing, circulation) and stabilization of the cervical spine which is assumed to be injured in any athlete who is found to be unconscious after head or neck injury.
-Indications that screening for more serious injury is needed include 'red flag symptoms' or 'concussion danger signs': worsening headaches, persistent vomiting, increasing disorientation or a deteriorating level of consciousness, seizures, and unequal pupil size.
+This includes the "ABCs" (airway, breathing, circulation) and stabilization of the cervical spine, which is assumed to be injured in any athlete who is found to be unconscious after head or neck injury.
+Indications that screening for more serious injury is needed include 'red flag symptoms' or 'concussion danger signs': worsening headaches, persisting vomiting, increasing disorientation or a deteriorating level of consciousness, seizures, and unequal pupil size.
 Those with such symptoms, or those who are at higher risk of a more serious brain injury, require an emergency medical assessment.
-Brain imaging may be suggested.
-A brain CT or brain MRI should be avoided unless there are progressive neurological symptoms, focal neurological findings, or concern of skull fracture on exam.
+Brain imaging such as a CT scan or MRI may be suggested, but should be avoided unless there are progressive neurological symptoms, focal neurological findings, or concern of skull fracture on exam.

 Diagnosis of concussion requires an assessment performed by a physician or nurse practitioner to rule out severe injuries to the brain and cervical spine, mental health conditions, or other medical conditions.
-Diagnosis is based on physical and neurological examination findings, duration of unconsciousness (usually less than 30 minutes) and post-traumatic amnesia (PTA; usually less than 24 hours), and the Glasgow Coma Scale (people with mTBI have scores of 13 to 15).
+Diagnosis is based on physical and neurological examination findings, duration of unconsciousness (usually less than 30 minutes) and post-traumatic amnesia (usually less than 24 hours), and the Glasgow Coma Scale (people with mTBI have scores of 13 to 15).
 A CT scan or MRI is not required to diagnose concussion.
 Neuropsychological tests such as the SCAT5/child SCAT5 may be suggested measure cognitive function.
 Such tests may be administered hours, days, or weeks after the injury, or at different times to demonstrate any trend.
 Some athletes are also being tested pre-season (pre-season baseline testing) to provide a baseline for comparison in the event of an injury, though this may not reduce risk or affect return to play and baseline testing is not required or suggested for most children and adults.

+In cases where the diagnosis of concussion is unclear, exercise stress testing may be done.
+These types of tests (such as the Buffalo concussion exercise test) involve exercising under close supervision, and reproduction of symptoms suggests a concussion.
+Exercise provocation testing can diagnose concussions with 94% sensitivity and specificity.